jruels/ansible-windows-best/labs/roles/index.md

 - A GitHub account.

 ## Step 1: Set Default connection account for Ansible
-Perform the followig steps on the Windows Host in VS Code
+Perform the following steps on the Windows Host in VS Code

 Configure Ansible to connect with the `ansible` user account we will create in a later next step.